gonzzj/soup-of-letters/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To start the application, it's needed to install all the packages, after that you just have to start the server and the client app at the same time to see it running.

+## Dependencies
+  - node (v12.14.1)
+  - npm (v6.13.4)
+  - yarn (v1.22.4)

 ## Available Scripts

 In the project directory, you can run:

+### `yarn debug`

+Runs the server app in the development mode.<br />
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `yarn start`